 2.)
 It would, or might, hurt people whom I don’t want to hurt.
-Anyone considering writing a memoir or autobiography who isn’t considering this point, might be lacking the emotional depth needed for such a work.
+Anyone considering writing a memoir who isn’t considering this point, might be lacking the emotional depth needed for such a work.
 I’ve made no secret of the fact that I went through a very dark time.
 During that time, I made some not great decisions with regard to my writing, possibly in regard to some other things too.
 I hurt some feelings that I did not intend or want to hurt, even if people had hurt me, even if they had it coming in some way, a lot of it was still out of character for me.
 If you’re writing a memoir and you’ve got any kind of story to tell at all, chances are you’re going to hurt other people.
 There are people who I don’t owe the consideration of the time of day to, and plenty whom, I’m sure, feel likewise about me, well, then be done with them, I say.
 Don’t give them one more minute of your life.
 Evil people aren’t a new invention.
 Most of us aren’t all good or all bad.
-I haven’t ever been a vengeful person, that’s not a motivation for me.
-I happen to be of the firm belief that life evens things out, God knows what He’s doing.
+I haven’t ever been a vengeful person, that’s not a motivation for me, I happen to be of the firm belief that life evens things out, God knows what He’s doing.
 There are those who think that you have to forgive people to move on, or that if you forgive them, well, then you won’t be mad anymore, or that that somehow makes them good people again, or that it makes you one.
 I’ve learned that you don’t have to forgive people to move on, they don’t have to forgive you, you can just be done.
 Indifference is a beautiful thing.
 Forgiveness is a deeper matter, I’ve found that if that’s going to happen, it will in its own time.
 But, there are others who, even if they really hurt me, I know they were able to hurt me, because I cared, and that means there was some bit of myself there that I want to respect, and some bit of them too, or of that moment.
 There are people who I hurt, intentionally or not, and that’s life, but what I know from having been hurt, well, a lot of those apologies don’t quite get it done.
 People do that to one another along the way which isn’t to make light of it, but to say that, okay, at some point, it’s been enough.
 So, there are the people whose feelings don’t deserve consideration in such a matter, and in most every life, at some point, there are likely situations where everyone has been through more than enough.
-There are also “innocent bystanders” in any such situation, meaning that perhaps they weren’t main characters but they were wherever and they didn’t do anything to me, they’ve gone on with their lives, some of them are completely different people, changed or grown up or whatever, and they’ve every right to that.
-As do I. I thought of all that a long time ago.
+There are also “innocent bystanders” in any such situation, meaning that perhaps they weren’t main characters but they were wherever and they didn’t do anything to me, they’ve gone with their lives, some of them are completely different people, changed or grown up or whatever, and they’ve every right to that.
+I thought of all that a long time ago.
 I wrote my autobiography once, for myself, and then I burned every page of it, more than a decade ago, because I decided then that that isn’t who I want to be as a writer, or a person.
-Getting older comes with the applicable comprehension of the wisdom behind such statements as, some sleeping dogs are better let to sleep.
+Getting older comes with the applicable comprehension of the wisdom behind such statements as, let sleeping dogs lie.

 3.)
 In every true story, is a multitude of fiction.
 That right there, is a true statement in more ways than one.
 Telling your true story is, pardon the expression, kind of blowing your wad, in a lot ways.
 If you are a writer, you’re drawing from your own life, your own experiences, in some way, at some point, you can get a lot more mileage out of that if you’re writing fiction.
 Sure, some people who know you, or knew you, might be able to read something and say, “Hey, that’s the diner up on old highway 96 she’s writing about, she just moved it to another street, it wasn’t on that street.
 What’s she doing?
 There wasn’t no damn whale mural painted on that wall.”
 That’s what makes it fiction.
 Once you do that, you are writing fiction.
 You can take that same diner and drop into a million different stories and change the painting on the wall every time, change the street it’s on, etc. Your larger audience, and hopefully if you’re a writer, at some point you’re thinking about your larger audience, doesn’t know that “real” diner, and they just know the one you made up.
 People out there don’t know that you wrote cousin Lolly into the south side madame, or the fairy godmother, or the Duchess of Delusion in the Forest of Barking Ferns, and they don’t need to.
 Fiction, is a lot more fun to write, way more fun to write, in every way.